 In the case of the beginning stages of community building, when we have so much we need to accomplish that we could spend 100% of everyone’s community contribution and still not get it done, we are prioritizing the social/recreational structure and allocating 5 hours per person to it to make sure this aspect is attended to.
 With a starting group of approximately 40 people, this means maintenance of a pool of roughly 200 hours hosting different activities each week, or 28 hours a day, creating a diversity of options for growth, recreation, and enrichment contribution that can be filled by any activity open to the group and supported by at least three people choosing to attend.

-One Community is also creating a Fulfilled Living Lesson Plan as part of the open source Highest Good Education component.
+One Community has also created a Fulfilled Living Lesson Plan as part of the open source Highest Good Education component.
 This lesson plan is purposed to teach all subjects, to any learning level, in any environment using the central theme of “Fulfilled Living.”
 Here is the mind map for the lesson plan:

 As more and more people are beginning to look for ways to live a balanced, fun fulfilling life, we see building teacher/demonstration communities, villages, and cities like One Community as a path to financial and time freedom, so people may do the things they want to do in an environment rich with options and opportunities.
 One Community is purposed to demonstrate and open source share both the sustainable infrastructure and the social architecture to make this possible.
 The more fulfilled and enjoyable we demonstrate our own lives to be within this model, the more people will want to build teacher/demonstration models like One Community.
 This is part of our Highest Good of All philosophy and foundational to our 4-phase global sustainability strategy.